SpicyLemon/SpicyLemon/bash_fun/gitlab/README.md

 In order to interact with GitLab through their api, you will need an access token.

 1. Log into GitLab.
-1. Go to your personal settings page and to the "Access Tokens" page (e.g https://gitlab.com/profile/personal_access_tokens )
+1. Go to your personal settings page then to the "Access Tokens" page (e.g `https://gitlab.com/profile/personal_access_tokens`)
 1. Create a token with the `api` scope.
 1. In your terminal environment, set the `GITLAB_PRIVATE_TOKEN` environment variable to the value of that token.
     For example, you could put `GITLAB_PRIVATE_TOKEN=123abcABC456-98ZzYy7` in your `.bash_profile` file (or similar)